 In Vivo Verification of Electron Paramagnetic Resonance Biodosimetry Using Patients Undergoing Radiation Therapy Treatment

 Draeger E, Roberts K, Decker R, Bahar N, Wilson L, Contessa J, Husain Z, Williams B, Flood A, Swartz H, Carlson D. In Vivo Verification of Electron Paramagnetic Resonance Biodosimetry Using Patients Undergoing Radiation Therapy Treatment.
 International Journal Of Radiation Oncology • Biology • Physics 2023, 119: 292-301.
-PMID: 38072322, DOI: 10.1016/j.ijrobp.2023.11.029.Peer-Reviewed Original ResearchCitationsConceptsHealthy volunteersDose rangeTotal body irradiationTotal body irradiation treatmentSignificant correlationRadiation therapy patientsPatient ageBody irradiationImmediate triageTherapy patientsClinical conditionsParticipants' teethPatientsNeck patientsUnknown dosesDosePatient dataRadiotherapy treatmentRadiation doseTeethTreatmentVolunteersSubsequent fractionsLuminescent dosimetersRadiation responseER chaperones use a protein folding and quality control glyco-code
+PMID: 38072322, PMCID: PMC12958423, DOI: 10.1016/j.ijrobp.2023.11.029.Peer-Reviewed Original ResearchCitationsConceptsHealthy volunteersDose rangeTotal body irradiationTotal body irradiation treatmentSignificant correlationRadiation therapy patientsPatient ageBody irradiationImmediate triageTherapy patientsClinical conditionsParticipants' teethPatientsNeck patientsUnknown dosesDosePatient dataRadiotherapy treatmentRadiation doseTeethTreatmentVolunteersSubsequent fractionsLuminescent dosimetersRadiation responseER chaperones use a protein folding and quality control glyco-code

 Guay K, Ke H, Canniff N, George G, Eyles S, Mariappan M, Contessa J, Gershenson A, Gierasch L, Hebert D. ER chaperones use a protein folding and quality control glyco-code.
 Molecular Cell 2023, 83: 4524-4537.e5.
 PMID: 38052210, PMCID: PMC10790639, DOI: 10.1016/j.molcel.2023.11.006.Peer-Reviewed Original ResearchCitationsAltmetricMeSH Keywords and Concepts